 In this section

 Tom was awarded a PhD by the University of Bristol in 2015, and won the Review of English Studies Essay Prize two years later.
-He is currently preparing three articles for publication, and developing his thesis into a book.
-He teaches on Shakespeare, Sensibility and Romanticism, and Literature of the Victorian Period.
+His articles have appeared in journals published by the universities of Oxford and Edinburgh, and he is currently working on a substantial essay on Beethoven’s 1812 letter to the ‘Immortal Beloved’.

 - PhD English Literature (University of Bristol, 2015)